RogueTex/StreamingDataforModelTraining/medium_post/final_medium_report.md

 ---

 ## Now, What Makes It “Agentic”?
 We orchestrate the whole pipeline as an agentic workflow: the graph routes receipts through classification → OCR → extraction → anomaly, retries when confidence is low, and stops early for non-receipts.

-The graphics below show how the agent stitches these pieces together end to end.
+The graphic below show how the agent stitches these pieces together end to end.

 ![Agentic workflow](https://raw.githubusercontent.com/RogueTex/StreamingDataforModelTraining/main/assets/images/agentic_Workflow.png)

+The image below shows each agent’s results on the same receipt, with feedback entry points for the relevant sections.
 ![Agentic workflow (full view)](https://raw.githubusercontent.com/RogueTex/StreamingDataforModelTraining/main/assets/images/Agentic_full_worfklow_result_2.png)
 - **Adaptive:** Retries with enhanced images; conditional skips for non-receipts.
 - **Stateful:** Decisions consider classification, OCR confidence, and anomalies together.